Snapshot — last verified June 2026

 2010–2019 — The long private years

 Palantir remains private far longer than peers.
 Karp is notoriously reclusive during this period.
 Operates from Palo Alto, later relocates to Colorado mountains.
-Builds reputation for eccentricity — capoeira, Nordic skiing, kendo, and long solo hikes punctuate the corporate calendar.
+Builds reputation for eccentricity — tai chi, qigong, Nordic skiing, and long solo hikes punctuate the corporate calendar.
+Lives primarily in Lyman, New Hampshire.

 2020 — NYSE direct listing